jonshiach/graphics-labs/_sources/pages/01_intro_to_cpp.md

 };
 ```

 Note that we also need the `#include <iostream>` library so we can use strings and input/output commands.
-The methods are defined in the **Cap.cpp** source file.
-Cut and paste your `Car` class methods from **main.cpp** and edit it so it looks like the following.
+The methods are defined in the `Car.cpp` source file.
+Cut and paste your `Car` class methods from `main.cpp` and edit it so it looks like the following.

 ```cpp
 #include <iostream>